rational-craft/wealth-engine/README.md

 # Wealth Engine

 A browser-based personal wealth forecasting app built with React, Vite and Tailwind CSS.
 The project runs automatically on StackBlitz and lets you model multiple investment scenarios to visualise projected net worth over time.
+The repository now contains a clean lockfile with all merge conflicts resolved.

 ## Development